dustinpfister/blog_posts/_posts/threejs-cone.md

 ## 1 - This is a post on three js

-this is a post on a built in geometry constructor in three js that can be used with a bunch of other features in three js to make a cone shape.
+This is a post on a built in geometry constructor in three js that can be used to make a cone shape buffer geometry that can then be used with a materials to compose a mesh object.
 This is not a getting started post on three js let alone javaScript in general so I assume that you have at least some exposure with three js.
+I will not be going over every little basic detail in this section, but I can take the time to cover some basic that you should know by now when looking into all the various built in geometry constructors to work with in three.js.

 ## 2 - Three js geometry cone basic example